 VP Global Logistics, Century Furniture

-Jones helped increase international work and develop the infrastructure to support Century’s Lacey Act implementation.
+Jones helped increase international work for the residential furniture maker and was instrumental in developing the infrastructure to support Century’s Lacey Act implementation.

 Steve Kincaid (2010)